 To extract essential oils in the most effective manner while preserving their therapeutic benefits, they are either distilled or expressed.
 The two methods are briefly explained below.

-Pure essential oils are most commonly extracted from plants through the process of steam distillation.
+Essential oils are most commonly extracted from plants through the process of steam distillation.
 In this process, steam is introduced into a distillation chamber which contains the plant material.
 The steam breaks down the plant tissue, causing it to release its essential oil in a vaporized form.
 The vaporized essences, along with the steam and other substances, pass into a pipe through cooling tanks.
-The vapors return to liquid form and are separated from the water and captured as pure essential plant oil.
+The vapors return to liquid form and are separated from the water and captured as essential plant oil.

 Expression, also known as cold pressing, is done exclusively with citrus oils.
-In this method, the oil-containing outer layer of the fruit is pressed and filtered to yield pure essential oil.
+In this method, the oil-containing outer layer of the fruit is pressed and filtered to yield essential oil.